This is a sestina poem.

 but the abortion did not improve her life.

 Like the rapist did to her, she stole the baby’s choice;

 she was its mother and only trust,

-and she stole its precious innocence
+yet she destroyed its precious innocence

 and its chance at any life.